Welcome to a few thoughts on cybersecurity, and some occasional photography.

 Doug Lhotka, CISSP-ISSAP

-Executive Cybersecurity Architect
+Executive Security Architect

-An avid outdoorsman and photographer, Doug lives in Colorado with his wife and their four-footed & hoofed children.
+An avid outdoorsman and photographer, Doug lives in the Colorado forest with his wife and their four-footed & hoofed children.
 He spends as much of his time as he can not doing security work in the Rocky Mountains.